SS Coeur d'Alene Victory: World War II.

 The SS Coeur d'Alene Victory was used as cargo ship in World War II.
 Coeur d'Alene Victory was 153 of the new 10,500-ton class ship known as Victory ships.
 Victory ships were designed to replace the earlier Liberty Ships.
 Liberty ships were designed to be used just for WW2.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, a thinner stack set farther toward the superstructure and had a long raised forecastle.

-On July 22, 1946 she departed New York City for Budapest.
+On July 22, 1946, she departed New York City for Budapest.

 Korean War

-Coeur d'Alene Victory served shortly in the Korean war.
+Coeur d'Alene Victory served shortly in the Korean War.
 Coeur d'Alene Victory loaded up on Quonset huts at Quonset Point, Rhode Island.
 She ran aground at Quonset Point, but waited for high tide she was able to get free.
-On December 4, 1950 she arrived at Pusan, Korea.
+On December 4, 1950, she arrived at Pusan, Korea.
 Fight had intensified in Korea since she departed and the Quonset huts where not a top priority no. After a few days she departed Pusan and streamed to Kobay loaded radar sets and streamed to Yokohama, Japan.
 She then streamed to Mugi District, Gifu, Japan and loaded fire rescue trucks on deck.
 She sailed to Puson and unloaded her cargo.
 Due to worn parts she streamed to Oakland, California for repairs.

 Private use

-She was sold to Victory Carriers Incorporated on July 25, 1949 for $986,424.50, then reported transferred to the Export Steamship Corp. and renamed SS Examilia after the city Examilia in Greece.
-In September 1953 the Coeur d'Alene Victory was seized by the US government because it was a war built ship that was purchased from the USA by foreign party who said they were an American owned company.
+She was sold to Victory Carriers Incorporated on July 25, 1949, for $986,424.50, then reported transferred to the Export Steamship Corp. and renamed SS Examilia after the city Examilia in Greece.
+In September 1953 the Coeur d'Alene Victory was seized by the US government because it was a war built ship that was purchased from the US by foreign party who said they were an American owned company.
 Asst.
 U.S. Atty.
 Gen. Keith filed an action in the case in a Federal Court.
 Victory Carriers, Inc. claimed to be the buyer and owner, but in court was found to be purchased by a Greek company, A. Sonassis, not Victory Carriers, Inc. or Export Steamship Corp.
 On April 17, 1957, she departed Yokohama, Japan for the USA.

 On Nov.
 11, 1967 she and the SS Hissem came to the aid of the SS San Jose that was on fire, near Guam.

 Coeur d'Alene Victory was scrapped in 1969 in Taiwan.